 I gave my faux weather vane a coat of acid blocking primer and, next comes the gorgeous reactive copper paint.

-While I could stop there, I am aching to see this thing take on that wonderful green patina, so I spritz it with the aging solution and watch the transformation take effect in minutes.
-This is a cool experiment to show my homeschooled children.
+While I could stop there, I am aching to see this thing take on that wonderful green patina.
+After that, I spritz it with the aging solution and watch the transformation take effect in minutes.
+Likewise, this is a cool experiment to show my homeschooled children.
 Science is fun!

 My kids kept giggling at this rooster turned weather vane because they like it so much.
 I have to admit, he’s kinda cute.